SEO Checklist For Business Websites

 Keyword research is at the heart of every SEO strategy.
 Every business needs to understand what their customers are looking for and how they search for it.
 Putting time and effort into your research, you’ll get valuable insight into the queries that your target audience is actually searching for.
 You’ll discover keywords for each page that are relevant to what your business website offers and thereby enhance the likelihood of driving qualified traffic and improving your conversion rate.

-Searches are divided into three categories – transactional, informational and navigational – and it’s essential to determine the search intent when choosing keywords to target.
+Searches are divided into three categories – transactional, informational and navigational – and it’s essential to determine the search intent<span style=”font-weight: 400;”> when choosing keywords to target.
+Read our blog post Why Search Intent is so important for SEO for more info on Search Intent.

 It’s pretty self-explanatory but basically transactional keywords are for searchers who are looking to take action such as buying something, downloading information etc. Informational keywords inform searchers about your products and navigational keywords are aimed at people looking for your specific website.